-Those of us lucky enough to share our lives with an animal or two are usually concerned about good animal health.
+Those of us lucky enough to share our lives with an animal or three are usually concerned about good animal health.
 What is it and how do you achieve it?

 There are many different views on this important subject.
 Some are good, some not so.
 Many are based solely on the profit the manufacturer makes from sales.
 I believe that nature is already perfect and the problems only arise when we deviate from nature’s laws.
 So all my advise is firmly based on these perfect laws.